p2p-today/protocol/README.rst

 While this document will make references to object diagrams, please be aware that we are not dictating how you must implement things.
-If a different implementation can achieve the same results, then by all means use it, especially if it's simpler.
+If a different implementation can achieve the same results, then by all means use it, especially if it's simpler or more elegant.

 Also, this document will largely be written with Python in mind, partly because it reads like pseudocode, and partly because I am most comfortable with it.
-I will try to use type annotations as a guide for static languages.
+I will use type annotations as a guide for static languages.

 #########
 Constants